 2. Expectant mothers

-Stomach sleeping offers the least back support among sleep positions and boosts the pressure on your spine.
-This can lead to awakening with discomfort or pain.
+Stomach sleeping offers the least back support among sleep positions and boosts the pressure on the spine.
+This can lead to discomfort or pain upon awakening.

 How to Sleep Properly as a Stomach Sleeper?